 The beginning stages of a relationship can feel very vulnerable.
-Maybe you've been betrayed or burned in the past and doubt your judgement about whether this guy is for real—or not!
+Maybe you've been betrayed or burned in the past and doubt your judgement about whether this guy is for real or not.
 Here are seven guiding signs to see clearly through the clouds of vulnerability and determine if he truly loves you:

 1. He values you knowing your value.

 I could tell my friend James really valued and loved his girlfriend, Claire.
 James knew, in a healthy way, about the details of her life.
-He knew about her family background, likes and dislikes, and her accomplishments.
+He knew about her family background, her likes and dislikes, and her accomplishments.
 James was thrilled when Claire got an outstanding review at her job.
-And, even though Claire's job entailed her having to travel and cut into their time together, he let her know that he was behind her all the way.
+And even though Claire's job entailed her having to travel and cut into their time together, he let her know that he was behind her all the way.